borisblazej/RepData_PeerAssessment1/PA1_template.md

     keep_md: true
 ---

-For the project we need some libraries and we want to suppress warnings
+For the project we need some libraries

 ```r
 library(readr)